-The Statement of Investment Principles, which sets out the Trustee's policies on how your contributions should be invested, was updated in September 2020 to reflect the latest guidance regarding Responsible Investment due by 1 October 2020.
-The first implementation report describing how the Trustees have followed their policies set out in the Statement of Investment Principles will be published at the same time as this Statement, in November 2020.
+The Statement of Investment Principles, which sets out the Trustees' policies on how your contributions should be invested, was updated in September 2020 to reflect the latest guidance regarding Responsible Investment.
+The first implementation report describing how the Trustees have followed their policies set out in the Statement of Investment Principles was published in November 2020, with the next iteration due at the same time as this Statement.